Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Boost Converter Model

-Based on the charge balance and energy balance principles, the basic relationship between the input voltage and output voltage of boost converter is given by eqn. \ref{third}
+Based on the charge balance and energy balance principles, the basic relationship between the input voltage and output voltage of the boost converter is given by Eq. (\ref{first}).

+Where ${V}_{in}$ is the input voltage, ${V}_{out}$ is the output voltage and $d$ is the duty cycle.
 The averaging method is employed for the analysis and design of controllers in power electronics circuits.
-In order to utilize the averaging method for modeling purposes, the closed and open modal operations are represented as follows:
+To utilize the averaging method for modeling purposes, the state space equations for the closed and open modal operations are represented by Eq. (\ref{eq:two}) and Eq. (\ref{eq:three}).

+Here, $\dot{x}$ is the state variable (inductor current and capacitor voltage) and $u$ is the input voltage, ${V}_{in}$.